M-T3K/M88K/README.md

 ## Features

-Currently it only offers the following features:
+Currently it offers the following features:

+### Syntax Highlighting

+An Early form of Syntax Highlighting is available.
+I'm still working on it.
+So far it is very basic.
+This is available only on .ens and .asm extensions.
+If you have another '.asm' extension I recommend that you use '.ens' files.
+However, you can always configure it inside the Visual Studio Code Settings.

 ### Text Manipulation